RANKED #3 IN BEST THEOLOGY PROGRAMS OF 2021!

 The following degree programs are approved:

 Master of Divinity; M.A.
 Biblical Literature; M.A.
-Theological/Historical Studies; M.A. in Christian Counseling; M.A. in Missions; M.A. in Practical Theology; and Dr. of Ministry.
+Theological/Historical Studies; M.A. in Professional Counseling; M.A. in Intercultural Studies; M.A. in Practical Theology; Doctor. of Ministry; and PhD in Contextual Theology.

 The Commission contact information is: